 other parts of the retina.

-of the optic nerve and of the visual center of the retina
+nerve and of the visual center of the retina (macula).
+This swelling

-high blood pressure.
+blood pressure.
 They are also at higher risk for stroke.

-retina
+The retina

 will generally recover if the blood pressure is controlled.
 However,

-some patients with grade 4 hypertensive retinopathy
+some patients with grade 4 hypertensive retinopathy will have permanent

-high blood pressure prevents changes in the blood vessels of
+Controlling high blood pressure prevents changes in the blood

 kidneys, and brain.